Veolia takes legal action against Unite

 Since August 2024, dozens of Unite members based in Sheffield have been on strike in pursuit of union recognition, which Veolia claimed included a campaign of defamation.

-The company said Unite’s actions seek to pressure it into breaking an existing union recognition agreement in place at its Sheffield site with the GMB union.
+The company said Unite’s actions seek to pressure it into breaking an existing union recognition agreement in place at its Sheffield site with the GMB.

 A Veolia spokesperson said: “We do not take this legal action lightly, but we must stand up against Unite’s excessive tactics that are in total contrast to the quality of our industrial relations in the UK.